From childhood I’ve been able to express myself

 years.
 In order to improve my metal working skills, welding classes were taken at a vocational school.
 At that

 point, it was time to return my focus to fine art.
 I attended San Jose State University where I received an MFA degree-Sculpture

-For the last twenty-nine years
+For the last thirty years I have

-I have made a living as an artist.
+made a living as an artist.
 My artwork has been shown and collected in the U.S.A., Europe, and Japan.